30 Frugal Living Tips: Small Changes That Result in Big Savings

 For those of you with a black belt in frugality, what are some cuts that you have made in order to meet your goals?
 Please share your ideas in the comments below, and remember to be encouraging to people who are just starting out on their journey to a thriftier lifestyle.

-Here are some books to help you in your frugal journey.
+Here are some books to help you with your frugal journey.

 About the Author